Marie Anne de Bourbon: Married life (1680–1685)

-On 16 January 1680, at the age of 13, Blois was married to her distant relative, 18-year-old Louis-Armand I de Bourbon, Prince of Conti (1661–1885), in the chapel of the Castle of Saint-Germain-en-Laye.
+On 16 January 1680, at the age of 13, Blois was married to her distant relative, 18-year-old Louis-Armand I de Bourbon, Prince of Conti (1661–1685), in the chapel of the Castle of Saint-Germain-en-Laye.
 She was given a dowry of 1 million livres.
 As Conti was a prince du sang ("Prince of the Blood"), a male member of the House of Bourbon legitimately descended from a sovereign, while Blois was illegitimate, their marriage caused a scandal.
 This was the first but not the last such marriage, as Louis XIV married many of his illegitimate daughters into the royal family.
 Even though the prince fell in love with his bride at first sight, their wedding night was disastrous.
 During its five years, their marriage remained childless, and the princess shocked the royal court by openly stating that her husband was not good at sex.

 In June 1682, her beloved brother Louis, by then legitimised and created the Count of Vermandois, was exiled for his participation in La Sainte Congregation des Glorieux Pédérastes ("Holy Congregation of Glorious Pederasts"), a secret group of young aristocrats practicing le vice italien ("the Italian vice"), male homosexual sodomy.
 The following year, on 18 November 1683, he died in disgrace at the age of 16, devastating the princess.

-For a little over 4 years following her marriage, she was one of the most important ladies at her father's court, outranked only by Queen Maria Theresa, Maria Anna, the Dauphine (from 7 March 1780), Elizabeth Charlotte, Duchess of Orléans and the two daughters of the Duke of Orléans, Princesses Anne-Marie, Madame Royale (until 10 April 1684) and Élisabeth-Charlotte, Mademoiselle de Chartres then Madame Royale.
-However, in May 1685, her 11-year-old half-sister Louise-Françoise de Bourbon, Mademoiselle de Tours (1673–1743) was married to Louis de Bourbon, Duke of Bourbon (1668–1710).
+For a little over 4 years following her marriage, she was one of the most important ladies at her father's court, outranked only by Queen Maria Theresa, Maria Anna, the Dauphine (from 7 March 1680), Elizabeth Charlotte, Duchess of Orléans and the two daughters of the Duke of Orléans, Princesses Anne-Marie, Madame Royale (until 10 April 1684) and Élisabeth-Charlotte, Mademoiselle de Chartres then Madame Royale.
+However, in May 1685, her 11-year-old half-sister Louise-Françoise de Bourbon (1673–1743) was married to Louis de Bourbon, Duke of Bourbon (1668–1710).
 As the groom was the heir to the title of Prince of Condé, and the Bourbon-Conti branch descended from the Bourbon-Condé branch of the royal house, the new duchess outranked the Princess of Conti, leading to tension between the sisters.

 In 1685, the Princess of Conti contracted smallpox, which then spread to her husband.
 While she recovered, he succumbed after 5 days.
 After his death, she was known as Madame la Princesse Douairière de Conti ("Madam the Dowager Princess of Conti") or la Grande Princesse de Conti ("the Great Princess of Conti").